Derpitron/Discord-OTP-Forcer/README.md

 5. An automated Google Chrome window will open.
 When the hCaptcha appears, complete it as normal.
 6. Wait for either a successful login, or a closed browser window (Failure to brute force codes)

-## Alternative setup (Recommended on non-windows based OS)
+## Alternative setup (Mac OS, Linux, other Non Windows based OS)
-1. Clone/download the repository, and go to it
+1. Clone/download the repository, and `cd` to it
 ```
 git clone https://github.com/hydino2085143/Discord-OTP-Forcer.git
 ```